jaccurran/pipedriven/README.md

 A Next.js-based CRM application for managing contacts, campaigns, and activities with Pipedrive integration.

+## New Feature: Organization Autocomplete in Contact Creation

+- The Create Contact form now features an organization autocomplete/search field.
+- It searches both local and Pipedrive organizations as you type.
+- You can create a new organization inline if no match is found.
+- Contacts are always linked to the correct organization, reducing duplicates.

 ## Features

 - **Contact Management**: Track and manage contacts with warmness scoring